 The most important thing you’ll need to start your email newsletter is an email marketing service provider.
 These are companies that allow you to collect email addresses and send mass emails.

-After trying out almost every popular email marketing service, we recommend our users to use Constant Contact.
-They are one of the most popular email marketing service providers in the world, and their support is great in helping people get started.
+After trying out almost every popular email marketing service, we recommend Constant Contact.
+They are one of the best email newsletter services in the world, and their support is great in helping people get started.

-Constant Contact offers a beginner friendly email marketing platform with simple drag and drop tools to help you quickly get started.
+Constant Contact offers a beginner-friendly email marketing platform with simple drag and drop tools to help you quickly get started.
 They also have advanced email list growth tools, marketing automation functionality, eye-catching templates, A/B testing to optimize your emails, detailed reporting to track your conversion rates, and more.

 First, you need to visit the Constant Contact website and click on the signup button at the top or bottom of the page.
-They have a 60 day free trial (no credit card required).
+They have a 14-day free trial (no credit card required).

 Once you click the button, it will bring you to the signup page.

-You will now reach your Constant Contact dashboard.
-This is where you will manage your email lists, subscribers, and send your email newsletter.
+This is where you can manage your email lists and subscribers and send your newsletter.

-Note: Constant Contact free trial account only allows you to send up to 100 emails.
-You will need to purchase their paid plan to access all the powerful features.
+Note: The Constant Contact free trial account allows you to send up to 100 emails.
+You will need to purchase a paid plan to access all the powerful features.
 WPBeginner users can get a special 20% off when using our Constant Contact coupon code.

 Step 2.
 Creating an Email List

 An email list is basically a contact list of your subscribers.
-Think of it as a contact book containing email addresses of all the users who sign up to receive your email newsletter.
+Think of it as a directory of the email addresses of all the users who signed up to receive your email newsletter.

 To keep your contacts organized, you need to create an email list.
 Make sure you add one of your own email addresses to the list so that you can test your email campaigns.

-Simply click on the ‘Contacts’ link from the top menu, and then make sure you are on the ‘Lists’ tab at the top of the screen.
+Simply click the ‘Contacts’ link in the top menu, and then make sure you are on the ‘Lists’ tab at the top of the screen.